Astute-class submarine: Programme cost summary

+Over the years the total forecasts were:

 Replacement

 In September 2021, the Ministry of Defence announced a £170 million investment into design work for the successor to the Astute-class.
 This funding included two £85 million contracts, which were awarded to BAE Systems and Rolls-Royce.
 In March 2023, it was announced that the submarine would be a joint project between the United Kingdom, Australia and the United States and would start to replace the Astute-class in the Royal Navy in the late 2030s.